DePrinsT/distroi/README.md

 # Examples

 After installing all the dependencies, run the single_disk_model.py script in the 'examples' folder.
-This will run OI observable calculation for an example MCFOST model of the dusty circumbinary disk surroudning the IRAS 08544-4431 system.
-The code is applied to four separate datasets, covering the H, K, L and N-band, and shows the resulting plots.
+This will run OI observable calculation for an example model of the dusty circumbinary disk surroudning the IRAS 08544-4431 system.
+This model is calculated using the MCFOST RT code (https://ipag.osug.fr/~pintec/mcfost/docs/html/overview.html).
+DISTROI is applied to four separate datasets, covering the H, K, L and N-band, and shows the resulting plots.

 # License